stennettm/historical/README.md

 Document #historicalDetails()
 ---------------------------------------------------------

-List historical objects for my document up to a point in history.
+List historical documents up to the given date for a document.

 ```javascript
 myDocument.historicalDetails(new Date('2010-08-17T12:09:36'), function(e, objs){